deruelle/mobicents/servers/mobicents-all/readme.txt

 Directory Structure
 -------------------

-There are 4 top-level directories:
+There are 5 top-level directories:

  +jboss-4.X.Y.GA	(JBossAS, the JAIN SLEE container, Sip Servlets container, Media Server and other base services) +resources			(various resource adaptors and related scripts) +sip-presence		(SIP Presence Service and related scripts) +examples			(various examples)
+ +documentation     (user guides for the mobicents servers)

 How to use?
 -----------